MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 Cryptographic network provider is a Git configuration setting at global scope that configures which TLS/SSL backend to use at runtime, and corresponds to the `git config` [http.sslBackend](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpsslBackend) setting.
 The values are, as follows:

-- OpenSSL: Use [OpenSSL](https://www.openssl.org/) for TLS and SSL protocols.
+- **OpenSSL**: Use [OpenSSL](https://www.openssl.org/) for TLS and SSL protocols.
-- Secure Channel: Use [Secure Channel (schannel)](/windows/win32/secauthn/secure-channel) for TLS and SSL protocols.
+- **Secure Channel**: Use [Secure Channel (schannel)](/windows/win32/secauthn/secure-channel) for TLS and SSL protocols.
 Schannel is the native Windows solution, accessing the Windows Credential Store, thereby allowing for enterprise-wide management of certificates.
-- Unset (default): If this setting is unset, OpenSSL is the default.
+- **Unset** (default): If this setting is unset, OpenSSL is the default.

+Here's how to change the settings:

 1. From the Git menu, go to **Settings**.
 Go to **Git Global Settings** to configure this setting.